-Approved claims may be awarded compensation for the following expenses related to the crime:
+Approved applications may be awarded compensation for the following expenses related to the crime:

-In the case of catastrophic injuries resulting in a total and permanent disability, the victim may be eligible for additional benefits for:
+In the case of applications involving extraordinary pecuniary losses resulting in a total and permanent disability, the victim may be eligible for additional benefits for:

 Please note that losses due to property damage, theft or other property crimes are not eligible for reimbursement by the Crime Victims' Compensation Program.

 State law requires that reimbursement must first be sought from other resources.
 CVC is a secondary source that pays for certain out-of-pocket expenses the victim would be responsible for as a result of the crime.
 Any other available resources would have to pay before any payment by the Crime Victims' Compensation program.

 Claims may be approved for benefits up to a total of $50,000.
 These funds may be paid to the victim/claimant or to service providers on behalf of the victim.

 Medical Expense benefits related to the crime are calculated using statutory medical fee guidelines.
 Benefits may be paid for hospitals, doctors, ambulance services, prescriptions, dental work, nursing homes, and medical appliances such as wheelchairs and prosthetics.

 Mental Health Care in the form of outpatient therapy from a licensed provider is available up to $3,000 for dates of crime prior to August 31, 2014.
 For dates of crime after September 1, 2014 the limit is 60 sessions.
 Approved in-patient psychiatric hospital treatment is available to victims at the medical fee guidelines.